 Carmel does not allow big chain restaurants or hotels in town, so you will find a lovely variety of small inns and B&Bs here.
 I highly recommend staying in a small hotel in Carmel because it allows you a more immersive travel experience.
 Carmel is a small town, so from the hotel, you’ll be able to walk everywhere, and there is something for everyone here in Carmel.
 The town is known for its tolerance of dogs, so most (if not all) the hotels are pet-friendly.

 One option that is pet friendly and family friendly is the Hofsas House, an affordable hotel within a few blocks of Carmel’s downtown.
 It’s been family run for three generations.
-Rooms on the upper floors have ocean views, a wonderful sight at sunset!
+While certainly not a fancy place, it’s comfortable and conveniently located.
+Plus, the rooms on the upper floors have ocean views, a wonderful sight at sunset!

 What to do in Big Sur, South of Carmel